Madaniya Member Organisations

 Masrrat

-MASRRAT is a non-profit organization established in Syria on February 15 – 2013 and officially registered in Turkey on September 14 – 2014 under name
+MASRRAT is a non-profit founded in Syria on February 15, 2013, and registered in Turkey on September 14, 2014 (License 0161–017–27).
+It promotes sustainable development and aids marginalized groups to combat poverty.

 Mazaya Women